elementaryWat/todo-app-demo-agent/README.md

 # Todo List App

 This is a simple todo list application built with Next.js, TypeScript, and Firebase Firestore.
-The application allows users to add, complete, and delete todo items.
+The application is used for demonstration purposes of an AI agent interacting with the API.

 ## Technologies Used